GetDutchie/brick/docs/sqlite/memory_cache_provider.md

 ```

 It is not recommended to use this provider with parent models that have child associations, as those children may be updated in the future without notifying the parent.

-## FAQ

-### Why can't I declare a model argument?

-Due to [an open analyzer bug](https://github.com/dart-lang/sdk/issues/38309), a custom model cannot be passed to the repository as a type argument.